adrianeboyd/fasttext-bloom-demo-projects/floret_vectors_demo/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Demo fasttext-bloom vectors
+# 🪐 spaCy Project: Demo floret vectors

-Show how to train fasttext-bloom vectors and load them into a spaCy vectors model.
+Show how to train floret vectors and load them into a spaCy vectors model.

 ## 📋 project.yml